apereo/cas/docs/cas-server-documentation/services/Service-Access-Strategy-ABAC-Activation.md

 {% tab abacconditions Attributes %}

-The activation strategy can be conditionally activated based on available principal attributes.
+The policy can be conditionally activated based on available principal attributes.

 ```json
 {